 Conference

-Heinrich Himmler, Reinhard Heydrich and Erich von Manstein: their role within the Nazi power and the process of implementing the genocide of the Jews.
+Heinrich Himmler, Reinhard Heydrich and Erich von Manstein: their role within the Nazi power and in the process of implementing the genocide of the Jews.

 Projection